 ISSUED BY: (approved certifier firm/suitably qualified design professional) TO: (developer/owner) TO BE SUPPLIED TO: Southland District Council / Invercargill City Council (delete one) FOR: (description of land development/subdivision) AT: (address) (Consultant/designer) (Developer/owner) to provideservices for the land development and/or subdivision described above.
 I I/My practice holds professional indemnity insurance to the amount of \$and includes run-off cover.
-(Signature of approved certifier on behalf of the approved certifier firm)
+(Signature of approved certifier on behalf of the approved certifier firm) (Name, title, and professio nal qualifications)

-Schedule 2B Contractor's Certificate Upon Completion of Land Development and/or Subdivision

-ISSUED BY: (approved certifier firm/suitably qualified design professional) TO: TO BE SUPPLIED TO: (developer/owner) FOR: Southland District Council / Invercargill City Council (delete one) AT: (description of land development/subdivision) (address) has contracted to (Contr to carry out and a accordance with a c actor) (Principal)) completed certain land development and/or subdivision construction in ontract, titled Contract No for I(Duly authorised of hereby certify that the construction, othe agent)) (Contractor) (Contractor) (Contractor) (Contractor) er than those outstanding works listed below, in accordance with the contract and in accordance v vith approved engineering drawings and specifications.
-(Signature of authorised ag gent on behalf of) (Contractor) (Address) Outstanding works:
+Schedule 2B Cont Subdivision ractor's Certificate Upon Completion of Land Development and/or ISSUED BY: (approved certifier firm/suitably qualified design professional) TO: TO BE SUPPLIED TO: (developer/owner) FOR: Southland District Council / Invercargill City Council (delete one) AT: (address) (Contr to carry out and accordance with a c has contracted to

-Schedule 2C Certification U Ipon Completion of Land Development/Subc livision ------------- ----------------- ----------------- -------------------------- ----------
+Schedule 2C Certification Upon Coi npletion o f Land I Development/Subdivision ------------- --------------- ---------- ------------ ---------- ------------------------- to provide construction observation review and certification services for the above subdivision which is described in the specification and shown on the drawings numbered...... approved by the Southland District Council / Invercargill City Council (delete one).

 ISSUED BY: (approved certifier firm)

 TO:

-TO BE SUPPLIED TO: (developer/owner) Southland District Council / Invercargill City Council (delete one) (territorial authority)
+TO BE SUPPLIED TO: (aeveloper/owner) Southland District Council / Invercargill City Council (delete one) (territorial authority)

 FOR:

 (description of land development/subdivision)

 AT:

 (address)

 has been engaged by